How To Set Up Gmail with Your Domain on DigitalOcean

 Go back to the DigitalOcean DNS management page, and ensure you have the desired domain selected.

+Select the MX record type up top.
 Next, click the Add GMail MX Records button.
-This button will conveniently add all five Google MX records.
+This button will automatically add the Google MX records for your domain:

 Go back to the Google Domain Setup.
 Tick the I have saved the MX records checkbox, then click the Verify button.